-Don’t be deceived by the name – the Osprey House just north of Brisbane offers a lot more to Brisbane Kids than just information about the fish-eating raptor.
+Osprey House Environment Centre, just north of Brisbane, offers a lot more for Brisbane Kids than just information about the fish-eating raptor.

-Located at Griffin, the Osprey House is a true environmental treasure trove of information and hands-on displays set amongst the trees and mangroves and staffed by enthusiastic volunteers.
+Located at Griffin, Osprey House is a true environmental treasure trove of information and hands-on displays set amongst the trees and mangroves and staffed by enthusiastic volunteers.

 Osprey House takes conservation education seriously and its easy to see why it is one of the most popular Moreton Bay Environment Centres.
-Visitors can see a solar energy display, read about recycling, and even meet the resident worms in the worm farm.
+Visitors can see a variety of displays, read about recycling, and even meet the resident worms in the worm farm.
 Volunteers show how to live a sustainable life with care for resources and the environment.
 Upon entering the Environment Centre you will immediately see a large dugong model, and an array of information about this amazing creature.

 Younger kids will love the activity corner with arts and crafts.
 Make a koala or butterfly to take home or try your hand at the puzzles or colouring-in sheets.

-There is also a touch & feel table with a collection of natural artefacts.
-Examine snake skins, gumnuts, plants, feathers, fossils and shells.
-Use a magnifying glass to examine bugs and insects that have been collected.
+There is also a touch and feel table with a collection of natural artefacts.
+Examine snake skins, gumnuts, plants, feathers, fossils and shells or use a magnifying glass to examine bugs and insects that have been collected.

 You might be curious about the numbered metal plaques located at various points on the boardwalk path.
 The pictures on these plaques represent the native significance of the local natural environment.
 The plaques are designed to trace over with a crayon onto a sheet of paper.

-Activity Idea: Bring some paper and crayons down from the house to try plaque rubbing and your kids will be able to take a copy of the art home.
+Activity Idea: Bring some paper and crayons down from the house to try plaque rubbing which is a great memento of their time at Osprey House, which you can take home with them.

 Perfect picnic spot

-Once you’ve explored the centre and the boardwalks, head to the shaded picnic area for lunch.
-With a BBQ and tables, it’s the perfect way to finish your visit at the Osprey House.
-Take some insect spray just incase but on bright sunny days, you probably won’t need it.
+Once you’ve explored the Environment Centre and the boardwalks, head to the shaded picnic area for a bite to eat.
+With a BBQ and picnic tables, it’s the perfect way to finish your visit at the Osprey House.
+Do take some insect spray though, as at certain times of the year the mosquitoes can be rife.